Anna Blackburne-Rigsby: Career

 After law school, she spent five years as an associate at Hogan & Hartson (now known as Hogan Lovells US LLP) in D.C.
 During her time working for the law firm, she argued on matters including education, real estate, commercial, employment discrimination before federal courts.
 In 1992, she went to work at the office of the Corporation Counsel for D.C., first as a special counsel and then as Deputy Corporation Counsel in charge of the Family Services Division.
 This division was responsible for protecting and supporting children who experience abuse and neglect as well as domestic violence in their households.
 In 1995, she became a hearing commissioner at the Superior Court of the District of Columbia, a role later retitled Magistrate Judge.
 In 2000, President Bill Clinton assigned her the position of Associate Judge in the D.C.
 Superior Court.
-During the duration of her time as Associate Judge, she sat on a chair in the District of Columbia Courts’ Standing Committee on Fairness and Access and also served on the District of Columbia's Access to Justice Commission.
+During the duration of her time as Associate Judge, she sat on a chair in the District of Columbia Courts' Standing Committee on Fairness and Access and also served on the District of Columbia's Access to Justice Commission.
 President George W. Bush promoted her to the position of Associate Judge of the Court of Appeals in August 2006, and her latest position of Chief Judge of the Court of Appeals was assigned to her in March 2017.
-She is currently the youngest judge in the District of Columbia Court of Appeals, which is their highest court.
-An advocate for equal rights and justice, Blackburne-Rigsby also has a spot on the Board of Directors for the National Consortium on Racial and Ethnic Fairness in the Courts and previously served as the Consortium's moderator and President.
-She currently spends time teaching Trial Advocacy at the Harvard Law School and teaches Professional Responsibility as an Adjunct Professor.
+She was reappointed to a new 15-year term in 2021.
+An advocate for equal rights and justice, Blackburne-Rigsby also has a spot on the board of directors for the National Consortium on Racial and Ethnic Fairness in the Courts and previously served as the Consortium's moderator and President.
+She currently spends time teaching Trial Advocacy at the Harvard Law School and teaches Professional Responsibility as an adjunct professor.
 She also teaches courses on Continuing Legal Education at the David A. Clarke School of Law at the University of the District of Columbia.

 Personal life

 Blackburne-Rigsby is married to Robert Rigsby, an Associate Judge of the Superior Court of the District of Columbia and former Corporation Counsel.
-Her mother, Laura D. Blackburne, is a former chair of the New York City Housing Authority (1990-1992) and judge on the New York Supreme Court.
+Her mother, Laura D. Blackburne, is a former chair of the New York City Housing Authority (1990–1992) and judge on the New York Supreme Court.
 Several sources have concluded that Laura Blackburne is an extreme influence on Anna's drive to excel in the law field.
 In 1959, Laura Blackburne graduated from Ohio State University with a degree in dance and choreography.
 It wasn't until 20 years later that she would attend St. John's University School of Law to get her J.D. degree.
 She also acquired Honorary Doctor of Law degrees from Niagara University as well as St. John's University.
 Prior to her mother's retirement, although in different cities, both Anna and Laura would serve as judges at the same time, pursuing their passions in tandem.